joepike/CV-1/README.md

 ## Joe Pike

 Im a highly motivated individual who has worked in the engineering sector, as well as having a background in chemistry, and am newly graduated from the makers academy coding bootcamp.
 Programming appeals to my exploratory nature of probing a problem, analysing it using scientific techniques, forming a solution and then implementing it programatically.
 Ive been involved in system design and improvement,  leveraging an ability in interpreting and analysing technical data, in conjuction with an understanding of modelling systems using complex simulation software, to bring a technical analyses to bear.
-I hope to now flip the coin and join a team engaged in solving problems programatically in a hard working and focussed atmosphere.
+I hope to now flip the coin and join a team engaged in solving problems that lead to real world outcomes, in a hard working and focussed atmosphere.

 ## Skills